Don’t wait until times get tough to streamline

 Processes are sets of defined tasks needed to complete business activities, including who is responsible for each task, when, and how the tasks should be completed.
 Basically, these are your workflows…what work you are doing and how they are done.
 Leveraging defined processes not only makes it easier to provide better services but also enables you to cope with swift changes in a competitive landscape.

-Don’t underestimate how important processes are for small businesses.
+Don’t underestimate how important processes are for small businesses and how important it is to invest in process.
 Not only do you need to stay competitive in the market, but you are working towards growth and profitability.
 Defined processes are easy to repeat and to replicate when you need to scale your teams for additional work.
 Defined processes also help you understand what roles to hire for and identify skill gaps that are hindering your success.

 When examining your operations, don’t go at it willy-nilly.
 It’s important to put in a process for how you identify, plan, and execute what changes need to be made.
 P.D.C.A. (aka Plan-Do-Check-Act) is a repetitive four-stage model for continuous improvement in business process management.
 This cycle steps you through a process of:

 - Plan: Defining the workflow, finding inefficiencies in each task, and identifying how it could flow better.

 - Do: Developing and implementing changes, decide how to gauge effectiveness.

 - Check: Gauging improvements against prior measures.

 - Act: Documenting revised workflow(s) and make recommendations for changes in next P.D.C.A. cycle.